Our Team

 • Nutrition & Physical Health

-After graduation from one of our Grace House programs, the goal is family reunification, placement in a foster or adoptive home, or transitional living to prepare them for independent living.
+After graduation from one of our programs, the goal is family reunification, placement in a foster or adoptive home, or independent living.